- Car Shipping Netherlands

 Taxes and Fees

-The Netherlands levies several taxes and fees on vehicles before a number plate can be issued.
+The Netherlands levies several vehicle taxes and fees before issuing a number plate.
 These taxes and fees may include:

 - Value Added Tax (VAT/BTW)